Skip to main content

 Getting there

-The Badner Bahn — a regional tram-train line — runs from Wien Oper/Karlsplatz (adjacent to the Staatsoper) to Baden in approximately 60 minutes.
-It’s a direct service, with departures every 15–30 minutes, and costs around 5€ each way.
-This is by far the most convenient option from the city centre.
+The Badner Bahn — a regional tram-train line with its own dedicated tracks — departs from a stop directly adjacent to the Wien Oper/Karlsplatz in the city centre and runs non-stop (with suburban stops en route) to Baden’s main station in approximately 60 minutes.
+It’s a direct service with departures every 15–30 minutes, making it by far the most convenient option from the city centre.
+The line’s southern terminus is right in Baden’s pedestrian zone, a short walk from the Kurpark.

 What to do